HuyaneMatsu/hata/docs/ref/Emoji.md

 - returns : `str`

-This property returns the emoji's form, when it is sent in a mesage.
+This property returns the emoji's form, when it is sent in a [msesage](Message.md).

 ### `as_reaction`